- Cancer Information

 There are other ways of having chemotherapy, depending on the drugs being used and the type of cancer you have.
 You may have oral chemotherapy, injections into various parts of the body or creams you apply to the skin.

 Learn more about:

 Some people are able to take chemotherapy as tablets or capsules at home.
 Your doctor, nurse or pharmacist will tell you how and when to take them, and how to handle the drugs safely.

 Less commonly, chemotherapy can be injected using a needle into different parts of the body:

-- intralesional – into the tumour; this method is rare.
+- into the tumour (intralesional; this method is rare).

-Used for liver cancer or some types of cancer that have spread to the liver, transarterial chemoembolisation involves injecting high doses of chemotherapy directly into the tumour.
-At the same time, tiny plastic beads or soft, gelatine sponges are also injected to block the blood supply to the tumour (embolisation).
+Used for primary liver cancer or some types of cancer that have spread to the liver, TACE involves injecting high doses of chemotherapy directly into the liver tumours.
+The chemotherapy will either be mixed with an oily substance or loaded onto tiny plastic beads.
+The blood vessels feeding the tumour may also be blocked (embolisation).

 View the Cancer Council NSW editorial policy.

 Information for employees, employers and workplaces dealing with cancer

 Looking for transport, accommodation or home help?